 Based on the success of previous programmes, the ICRC undertook an assessment of potential beneficiaries which included household visits and interviews for selected individuals in the various project locations.
 Households that were found suitable according to the selection criteria received financial assistance in order for them to start their preferred income generating projects.
 The projects to be undertaken by them were of their individual choices, and not proposed to them by the ICRC.

 Hawa Haron is one of the numerous beneficiaries of this program.
 She had lost the use of one leg some time ago.
-To compound matters, in 2011 her husband left without a trace, not to be seen ever again.
-The lack of a breadwinner put her and her four young children in dire straits, a situation that was compounded by the insecurity caused by the conflict that raged around them.
+To compound matters, in 2011 her husband left without a trace, never to be seen ever again.
+The lack of a breadwinner put her four young children and her in dire straits, a situation that was compounded by the insecurity caused by the conflict that raged around them.

 Hawa remained undeterred by these seemingly perplexing challenges and elected to forge ahead.
 At the ICRC supported physical rehabilitation centre, she was fitted with a prosthetic device that helped her regain the use of her other leg.
 She began working on farms, helping to cultivate and harvest produce.
 She also engaged in part-time trading in the market, selling vegetables, with the hope of raising some money with which to look after her children.